 161 Cushing St., Providence, 401-273-2737, flatbreadcompany.com/providence

-Durk’s is a great Texas-style barbecue spot on Thayer Street breathing new (locally-owned) life into the bustling student-centric thoroughfare.
-Gluten-free folks can order all of the meats, including slow-cooked ribs, pork belly, brisket, chicken and sausage and most of the sides, too.
+Durk’s is a great Texas-style barbecue spot breathing new (locally-owned) life into the space that used to be the Satin Doll.
+Gluten-free folks can order all of the meats, including slow-cooked ribs, pork belly, brisket, chicken and most of the sides, too.
 Gluten-free sides include potato salad, coleslaw, chili, collard greens and salad.
-The meats are smoked in an Ole Hickory Smoker nicknamed “Stella” over eight to fourteen hours, and the bar is well known for its extensive whiskey selection with more than 100 bottles, including rye and bourbon.
+The meats are smoked in an Ole Hickory Smoker over eight to fourteen hours, and the bar is well known for its extensive whiskey selection with more than 100 bottles, including rye and bourbon.
 The barbecue sauce is also gluten-free.
 Even though whiskey is made from barley, the distilled spirit is technically safe for gluten-free folks because distillation removes the harmful gluten proteins.
 However, since everyone reacts to gluten differently, drink it at your own risk.

 You don’t have skip the pasta if you head to these two Italian restaurants, both located on Federal Hill, the Italian section of Providence.
 Each restaurant has a specific gluten-free menu that includes choices like penne all Bolognese, mushroom ravioli and risotto with shrimp, plus the veal or chicken Milanese, and dozens of other options at Pane e Vino and gnocchi al forno, carbonara and chicken Parmigiano at Massimo.